JuliaDynamics/CriticalTransitions.jl/docs/src/index.md

 *A Julia package for the numerical investigation of critical transitions in stochastic dynamical systems.*

-Building on [`DifferentialEquations.jl`](https://diffeq.sciml.ai/stable/) and [`DynamicalSystems.jl`](https://juliadynamics.github.io/DynamicalSystems.jl/stable/), this newly developing package aims to provide a toolbox for stochastic dynamics, with a focus on tipping phenomena and metastability.
+Building on [`DifferentialEquations.jl`](https://diffeq.sciml.ai/stable/) and [`DynamicalSystems.jl`](https://juliadynamics.github.io/DynamicalSystems.jl/stable/), this newly developing package aims to provide a toolbox for stochastic dynamical systems, with a focus on tipping phenomena and metastability.

 !!! info "Current features"
     * **Stability analysis**: fixed points, linear stability, basins of attraction, basin boundary